AbhinavUtkarsh/3D-Anomaly-Detection/README.md

 ```

 ## Training
-If you downloaded the pretrained model checkpoints in the cloning & stepup step, skip this step.
+If you downloaded the pretrained model checkpoints in the cloning & setup step, skip this step.

 1. Training the Pointnet & SDF Network for every class:
 ```bash